fadhli00/MITTR/Phase 4: Credential Access/mimikatz Credential Extraction/README.md

 ### Attack Simulation (Red Team)

 Credential dumping is executed from a SYSTEM-level session.
+Privilege validation confirms SeDebugPrivilege is enabled prior to memory access.

 **Command**
 ```bash